James R. Elliott

-James (Jim) Elliott earned his Ph.D. in Sociology (with a minor in Geography) from the University of Wisconsin-Madison in 1997.
-Thereafter Dr. Elliott was a Postdoctoral Fellow at the Carolina Population Center at the University of North Carolina at Chapel Hill.
-Before coming to Rice he earned tenure at the University of Oregon and Tulane University, where he received presidential awards for his undergraduate, graduate and service-learning teaching.
+James (Jim) Elliott is an award-winning sociologist who earned his Ph.D. in Sociology (with a minor in Geography) from the University of Wisconsin-Madison.
+He then trained as a Postdoctoral Fellow with the Carolina Population Center at UNC Chapel Hill.
+Before coming to Rice, he earned tenure at the University of Oregon and Tulane University, where he received presidential awards for his undergraduate, graduate and service-learning teaching.

 Howell, Junia* and James R. Elliott.
 2019.
 “Damages Done: The Longitudinal Impacts of Natural Hazards on Wealth Inequality in the United States.”
 Social Problems 66(3): 448-467.

-- Covered by 72 media outlets, including The Atlantic, The Nation, PBS NewsHour, U.S. News & World Report, and Scientific American; presented to the U.S. Government Accountability Office (the research wing of the US Congress), November 14, 219, Washington, DC.
+• Presented to the U.S. Government Accountability Office (the research wing of the US Congress), November 14, 2019, Washington, DC.

 Elliott, James R. and Junia Howell*.
 2017.
 “Beyond Disasters: A Longitudinal Analysis of Natural Hazards’ Unequal Impacts on Residential Instability.”
 Social Forces 95(3): 1181-1207.